hdouhua/pick-up-frontend/js-benchmark/README.md

 - run with browser

-open the HTML files and watch the console log
+open the HTML files and watch the result from console.

 ## Playwright